-The GS108T and GS110TP switches support a guest VLAN, which allows unauthenticated users to have limited access to the network resources.
+The switch switches support a guest VLAN, which allows unauthenticated users to have limited access to the network resources.

 Note: You can use QoS features to provide rate limiting on the guest VLAN to limit the network resources the guest VLAN provides.